shaultr/hotel/README.md

 ﻿# hotel
 by emanuel tiran [https://github.com/EmanuelTiran](url) and shaul treitel.

-Note: We did a lot of hard work on this project, Therefore all rights are reserved,
-Do not copy or reproduce without the consent of the owner.

 in order to run this project you need make
 1 - "import" to the "hotelSchema" to your "mysqlin" from  "databace" folder.